BRIMIR project

 A region to explore with the BRIMIR project

-After submitting an exploration permit application in the state of Brandenburg, southeast of Berlin, 45-8 ENERGY is extending its interest to the northeastern region of Germany, specifically the state of Mecklenburg-Vorpommern.
+45-8 ENERGY is extending its interest to the northeastern region of Germany, specifically the state of Mecklenburg-Vorpommern.
 This area has captured the attention of geologists due to its noteworthy helium potential, supported by previous measurements.

-By applying for the BRIMIR exploration license, 45-8 ENERGY is focusing on a specific area of 113km², including 7 municipalities in the region.
+45-8 ENERGY is focusing on a specific area of 113km², including 7 municipalities in the region.

 - Brünzow